cjacker/opensource-toolchain-gd32vf103/README.md

 riscv-openocd -f tigard-jtag.cfg -f gd32vf103.cfg -c "program main.bin 0x08000000 verify reset exit" -c "init; reset run; exit"
 ```

-## Programming with dfu-util
+## with dfu-util

-The GD32VF103 contains a DFU compatible bootloader which allows to program the firmware of your longan-nano just using an ordinary USB-C cable without additional hardware like a JTAG adapter.
+The GD32VF103 contains a DFU compatible bootloader which allows to program the firmware of longan-nano just using an ordinary USB-C cable without additional hardware like JTAG adapter.
 You can use 'dfu-util' to flash the firmware.

-**Keep the BOOT0 button pressed while power-up or keep boot0 pressed, pressing and releasing the reset button will enter DFU mode**
+To enter bootloader:
+- Hold 'BOOT0' button down while power-up, then release
+or
+- Hold 'BOOT0' button down, press and release 'RESET' button, then release 'BOOT0' button

 Device detection:
 ```